zizitizi/my-devops-Roadmap/Docker/S15dockervolnet.md

 #### bind mounts

-every path in host can be bind mount to container in this type. no need to docker create . docker volume ls not show this types vols. we can use this type in to way:
+every path in host can be bind mount to container in this type. no need to docker create . docker volume ls not show this types vols.

-opt1:
+to assign vol to container:

 -- mount source=sourceonhostpath,target=targetpathonguest

 docker run -d -it --name devtest --mount type=bind,source=/home/mydir,target=/app nginx:latest

-opt2:*****recommand
+*****recommand:

 --volume or -v host:guestpath   - most used